 NOTE: The above procedure can be also used by the VAE server to update the information related to an ongoing session.

-A.2 Notification generation by the SCEF function
+B.1.4 Notification generation by the SCEF function

-A.2.1 General
+B.1.4.1 General

 This subclause describes the procedure notification generation by the SCEF function in response to the service requirements from the VAE server.
 The SCEF function notifies the VAE server if the service requirements can be satisfied.
 This subclause uses the APIs defined in subclause 5.8 in 3GPP TS 23.682 [8] for informing about potential network issues.
 This subclause defines the information elements to be exchanged between the SCEF function and the VAE server for notification generation.

-A.2.2 Information flows

-A.2.2.1 Notification message

-Table A.2.2.1-1 describes the information flow for the SCEF function to notify the VAE server.
+B.1.4.2